SamuelReeder/ai-security-value-predictions/README.md

-# Stock Price Prediction with LSTM
+# Price Prediction with LSTM

 This program leverages the Long Short-Term Memory (LSTM) architecture, a type of recurrent neural network (RNN), to predict stock prices based on historical data.
 LSTMs are particularly suitable for time series forecasting due to their capability to remember and utilize patterns from sequential data.
 This solution provides a way to capture intricate patterns and relationships in historical stock prices to predict future prices.